Audibene-GMBH/Acquisition.frontend-case-study/README.md

 ### Please use:
 -	Modern HTML, CSS and javascript to create the landing page.
--	We do not use libraries when building landing pages.
+-	We do not use libraries or frameworks when building landing pages.
 -	Page should be IE 11-safe.

 ### Submission